Infountain/OpenSSL/readme.txt

 In case of any clarification please contact me on infountain28@gmail.com

-Some useful openSSL commands :
+Some useful openSSL commands to generate Private-Public key pair :
 Private key generation :
     $ openssl genrsa -des3 -out private.pem 2048
     After this you will be asked for a passphrase(twice for confirmation).
 REMEMBER THIS.